usc-isi-i2/wikidata-fuzzy-search/README.md

 ## Queries

-`x-axis` is `null` if no qualifier of that property for that country can be found.
+`time` is `null` if no qualifier of that property for that country can be found.

 ```
 > curl -s "localhost:5000/linking/wikidata?keywords=population&country=Q30" | jq .